arsanyramy37/Egyptian-Recipe-Website/README.md

 ## 🙏 Acknowledgments

 - Recipe content from traditional Egyptian cuisine
-- Images from [source]
 - Inspiration from Egyptian food culture
-- Bootstrap team for the framework
 - Font Awesome for icons

 ---